 The ancient history of cannabis is a story of co-evolution.
-Brought up alongside mankind, it’s been with us for every step of our progress, from humanity’s first steps as hunter-gatherers to part-time plant cultivators all the way to the digital era.
+Brought up alongside humankind, it’s been with us for every step of our progress, from humanity’s first steps as hunter-gatherers to part-time plant cultivators all the way to the digital era.

 As humans made technological leaps, cannabis was there, too.
 Moving forward with dog-like companionship, slowly revealing its secrets along the way.
 Its rollercoaster journey from a wild weed of Asia to the one of the world’s longest used and most diverse medicinal substances is an interesting one.

 Cannabis helped usher in mankind’s first forays into natural medicine.
 It was one of the first plant-based cures abandoned and vilified in the pharmaceutical age.
 From savior to scourge and back again, cannabis exemplifies the sometimes-fraught relationship between humanity and nature.